x/Game-Development-in-Javascript-Tutorial/part-one.md

 This is the correct version of our function from before.
 It will say "hello" immediately and then five seconds later say "world".

 Imagine we wanted to say "hello" after five seconds and then "world" five seconds after that.
-An incorrect way to do this would be...
+An incorrect way to do this would be:

 ```javascript
 setTimeout(function(){